North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 "(b) The court may suspend a permit as part of and for the duration of any orders permitted under Chapter 50B of the General Statutes."

-The 50B-3.1 surrender procedure and the G.S.
-14-415.18(b) suspension authority operate together: the surrender procedure requires the defendant to physically hand the permit to the sheriff; the (b) suspension renders the permit legally ineffective for the life of the order.
-If the protective order expires without conversion to a permanent order and G.S.
-50B-3.1(e) retrieval becomes available, the (b) suspension also ends.
-If the underlying conduct produces a G.S.
-14-415.12(b) disqualifier (for example, a 50B-4.1 conviction captured by (b)(8a)), the (a1) mandatory revocation takes over.
+The 50B-3.1 surrender procedure and the § 14-415.18(b) suspension authority operate together: the surrender procedure requires the defendant to physically hand the permit to the sheriff; the (b) suspension renders the permit legally ineffective for the life of the order.
+If the protective order eventually expires without conversion to a permanent order and § 50B-3.1(e) retrieval becomes available, the (b) suspension also ends.
+If the underlying conduct giving rise to the protective order produces a § 14-415.12(b) disqualifier (for example, a 50B-4.1 conviction captured by (b)(8a)), the (a1) mandatory revocation takes over.

-A North Carolina CHP applicant who is disqualified under G.S.
-14-415.12(b) is not necessarily disqualified forever.
-Two state-law restoration pathways are visible in the statute itself, and the federal floor at 922(g)(1) has its own (largely defunct) 925(c) pathway:
+A North Carolina CHP applicant who is disqualified under § 14-415.12(b) is not necessarily disqualified forever.
+Three separate state-law rights-restoration pathways are visible in the statute itself, and the federal floor at § 922(g)(1) has its own (largely defunct) § 925(c) pathway:

-Article I, Section 30 of the North Carolina Constitution protects the right to keep and bear arms:
+Article I, § 30 of the North Carolina Constitution provides:

 "A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be infringed; and, as standing armies in time of peace are dangerous to liberty, they shall not be maintained, and the military shall be kept under strict subordination to, and governed by, the civil power.
 Nothing herein shall justify the practice of carrying concealed weapons, or prevent the General Assembly from enacting penal statutes against that practice."